wpscanteam/blog/_posts/2019-09-23-hack-the-planet.markdown

 We have not decided on any charity yet, but it does need to have a European base, due to accounting legalities.
 If you would like to recommend a charity, then please [tweet us](https://twitter.com/_wpscan_) your recommendation/s.

-We could also like to encourage other businesses to take the initiative and join us.
+We would also like to encourage other businesses to take the initiative and join us.
 If you are a business owner **we call on you** to donate a portion of your yearly profits to a charity too.

 [Dewhurst Security](https://dewhurstsecurity.com/), a company founded by a WPScan founder, will also commit to donating 2% of its yearly profits to a climate change charity.